brittaniSavery/personal-website/content/posts/past-poet-vs-present-poet.md

 publishDate: 2020-09-30
 tags:
   - writer
-summary: Having written poetry for 18 years, my skills as a poet have improved greatly.
+description: Having written poetry for 18 years, my skills as a poet have improved greatly.
 I compare some of my work with earlier versions of itself.
 thumbnail: jackets.jpg
 ---